Skip to main content

 Reach out to us directly:

-Dustin Bowman Program Coordinator dustin.bowman@vermont.gov
+Dustin Bowman, Program Supervisor: dustin.bowman@vermont.gov

-Carey Hengstenberg Program Director carey.hengstenberg@vermont.gov
+Carey Hengstenberg, Program Director: carey.hengstenberg@vermont.gov